DCAN-Labs/cdni-brain/docs/roadblocks.md

     }
 ```

 These are some helpful variables/alias' to add to your .bashrc.
-Read more [here](https://stackoverflow.com/questions/7342735/bash-command-whats-the-difference-between-a-variable-and-an-alias) about the difference between assigning something as an alias vs. as a variable.
+Read more about the [difference between alias' and variables.](https://stackoverflow.com/questions/7342735/bash-command-whats-the-difference-between-a-variable-and-an-alias)

 - `lab_conda="/home/faird/shared/code/external/envs/miniconda3/load_miniconda3.sh"`
     * Or you could just add `source /home/faird/shared/code/external/envs/miniconda3/load_miniconda3.sh` to automatically enter the labwide environment.